WHITE PAPER

 AI-powered legal drafting tools guide you through document creation with legal information, suggested language and clauses, and editing tools right at your fingertips.

-Legal professionals working on documents such as contracts can use an AI drafting tool to perform the following tasks.
+Legal professionals working on documents such as contracts can use an AI drafting tool as follows:

 Create contract drafting consistency with legal playbooks.
-Your legal drafting tool can help you enforce your organization’s guidelines.
-Junior lawyers can learn more quickly on their own, and senior attorneys can spend more time counseling on case strategy and less time correcting language errors.
+Your legal drafting tool can help you enforce your organization’s guidelines, so junior lawyers can learn more quickly, and senior attorneys can spend time counseling case strategy and less time correcting language errors.

 Compare and redline.
-Deviation detection compares documents like third-party contracts to playbook standards or evaluates versions of your contracts to understand how documents differ from one another.
+Deviation detection compares documents like third-party contracts to playbook standards or compares versions of your contracts to understand how documents differ.

 Find, create, and modify clauses.
 A legal drafting tool should easily connect you to current market standards to get your clauses just right.